Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 I had this need.
 I wanted to create an exact copy of an existing website, and put it in a subdomain, as an archive.

-Now this site is under version control, and I wanted to retain the Git history but also deploy it to a new GitHub repo, so I could deploy it separately, now both sites could go on their own destiny.
+Now this site is under version control, and I wanted to retain the Git history but also deploy it to a new GitHub repo, so I could deploy it separately.
+That way, both sites could go on their own path.

 The website is a Hugo site, so I just copied the website folder into a separate folder, and that was it, locally.